Sync guide¶

 remote_root. - If notes appear as remote-only placeholders, import them with

-iorI. - If a note shows "Remote copy missing", press
+iorI. - If a note shows "Remote copy missing", sync again to recreate the remote copy.
+Use

 For more debugging steps, see Troubleshooting.